bil/licorice/examples/README.md

 ### cursor\_track

-The `cursor_track` model demonstrates a simple closed loop system where the input of two axes of a USB joystick are read and used to control a cursor on the screen using pygame.
+The `cursor_track` model demonstrates a simple closed loop model where the input of two axes of a USB joystick are read and used to control a cursor on the screen using pygame.
 It is recommended that this model be run only after `joystick_demo` and `pygame_demo` have been confirmed working.

+### pinball\_demo

+The `pinball_demo` model combines several of the features of the prior demos into a simple random target acquisition task, often referred to as a "pinball task" in the literature.
+A USB joystick is again used an input to control a cursor that is displayed on the screen through pygame.
+A green target is randomly placed on the screen and must be acquired and held with the cursor within an allotted time.
+Relevant model signals are saved into the SQLite database by the datalogger.